ICarrionIcarian/GRAD521_downenDMP_2026/README.md

 research question is: What is the feasibility and effectiveness of index insurance products based on the C-HARM model as a financial risk management solution for losses resulting from fisheries closures?

+This is the Data Management Plan for this project.